What is frequency-specific microcurrent (FSM)?

 Frequency-specific microcurrent (FSM) is a technique for treating pain by using low-level electrical current.
-The current is delivered to certain parts of the body in an attempt to relieve the pain.
+The current is delivered to certain parts of your body in an attempt to relieve pain.

 A frequency is the rate at which a sound wave or electronic pulse is produced.
 This measurement is registered in hertz (Hz).
-In using FSM to treat pain, it’s been found that various frequencies can be used to potentially reduce inflammation (swelling), repair tissue, and reduce pain.
+During FSM treatment, various frequencies can be used to potentially reduce swelling (inflammation), repair tissue and reduce pain.

-In FSM, depending on the tissue involved, specific frequencies are selected to encourage natural healing of the body and to reduce pain.
-Frequencies have been identified for nearly every type of tissue in the body.
+Depending on the tissue involved, specific frequencies will be selected to encourage natural healing of the body and to reduce your pain.
+There are frequencies for nearly every type of tissue in your body.

-One of the ways FSM works is by potentially increasing the production of the substance ATP in injured tissues.
-ATP is the major source of energy for all cellular reactions in the body.
-Because treatment with FSM can increase ATP production by as much as 500% in damaged tissues, this may help with the recovery process.
-Depending on the condition, treatment with FSM can “loosen” or soften the muscles, which can help relieve pain and/or stiffness.
+One of the ways FSM works is by potentially increasing the production of a substance called ATP that’s inside injured tissues.
+ATP is the major source of energy for all cellular reactions in your body.
+Because treatment with FSM can increase the amount of ATP that’s created in your damaged cells by as much as 500%, this treatment may help with your recovery.
+Depending on the condition, treatment with FSM can “loosen” or soften the muscles, which can help relieve pain or stiffness.

-What conditions can be treated with frequency-specific microcurrent?
+What conditions can be treated with frequency-specific microcurrent (FSM)?